Best Degrees to Get in 2026 for Pay, Hiring, and Fit

 These degrees also help for more learning later.
 They can lead to MBA programs or other graduate studies.
 The skills from these majors help students think in new ways.
 This can be very useful in business and other areas.

-Best-Paying College Degree
+Best-Paying College Majors

 Engineering tops the list of lucrative college majors.
 New graduates in this field can expect to earn between $65,000 and $80,000 right after finishing school.
 This high starting salary makes engineering an attractive choice for students looking to maximize their earning potential.